-Fundamentals:
+Fundamentals

 The role of quantum mechanics in large systems raises some very interesting questions.
+Can local realism be violated using large numbers of photons?
 Can particle-like behaviour be seen in optical states containing 1000s of photons (analogous to wave-like behaviour of large molecules)?
-Can local realism be violated using large numbers of photons?
 And are there fundamental limits on the size, and therefore utility, of quantum systems, given the role of decoherence?
 We aim to answer fundamental questions like these to understand quantum mechanical effects as the scale approaches our everyday experience of the world.
 As well as being interesting in its own right, this is crucial to unlocking the huge potential of quantum mechanics for a variety of applications.

-Trace from a transition edge sensor of a coherent state with a mean of four photons.
+Typical traces from a transition edge sensor of a coherent state.
+(UPB, Jan Philipp Höpker)

-We have been able to push the boundaries of these questions with engineered parametric down-conversion in periodically-poled KTP waveguides to generate some of the largest quantum optical states.
+We have been able to push the boundaries of these questions with engineered parametric down-conversion in periodically-poled KTP waveguids to generate some of the largest quantum optical states.
 We have shown nonclassical phenomena in states up to 50 photons, and will continue to push this even further.
 Uncovering the rich structure of these states requires careful characterisation and development of new measurement strategies which can cope with such large numbers of photons.

-Applications:
+Applications

 Phenomena such as superposition and entanglement do not appear in our everyday experience of the world, however exploiting these features can offer great potential in computation, communication and measurement.
 Key to unlocking these benefits is understanding how these phenomena can be made to persist at large scales, i.e. with many photons.
 Conventionally, one builds these systems up by concatenating sources of single photons, which can consume large amounts of resources.
-Our approach is to use bigger building blocks; that is, to start from states that are already contain many photons, which can directly be used to investigate quantum optics at large scales.
+Our approach is to "use bigger building blocks;" that is, to start from states that are already of a large size, which can themselves be used to investigate quantum optics at large scales.